rust-lang/book/second-edition/src/ch18-01-all-the-places-for-patterns.md

 If the number of elements in the pattern don’t match the number of elements in the tuple, the overall type won’t match and we’ll get a compiler error.
-For example, Listing 18-5 shows an attempt to destructure into two variables a tuple with three elements that won’t work:
+For example, [Listing 18-5][Listing-18-5] shows an attempt to destructure into two variables a tuple with three elements that won’t work:

 [Listing-18-5]: #Listing-18-5